Posted on 23 Apr 2019

 NACHA, The Electronic Payments Association, works to create broadly adopted payment and financial messaging standards through governance, collaboration, and innovative development.
 This year’s conference will take place May 5–8 at the Orlando World Center Marriott in Orlando, Florida.Learn more about PAYMENTS 2019.

-Alacriti is a leading financial technology company dedicated to helping our clients accelerate their digital transformation.
+Alacriti is a leading financial technology company dedicated to helping our clients accelerate their digital payments transformation.

-Alacriti’s cloud-based platform, Orbipay, delivers solutions in the areas of electronic bill presentment and payments and digital disbursements, empowering our clients to provide innovative digital payment experiences today’s consumers demand.
+Alacriti’s cloud-based platform, Orbipay, delivers solutions across the payments ecosystem, including The Clearing House’s RTP network, Electronic Bill Presentment and Payments (EBPP), and Digital Disbursements.
+Through our cloud-native platform, Orbipay, our solutions empower clients to deliver the innovative digital payment experiences today’s consumers demand.
 In addition to driving modern and frictionless digital payment experiences, our clients benefit from faster time to market and continuous innovation on a proven platform.